solita/solita.github.com/_posts/2022-xx-xx-code-reviews.md

 *Only done work has real value (€$£)*.
 All cards in agile board that are not yet done don't have any value yet.
 They will have value when they are done (and deployed to the production).

 "In review" is close to be done.
 It will soon create value, sooner than cards in todo or in progress columns.
 The more right you go in agile board, the sooner it will have real value.
 Thus *things on right are more important than things on left*.
-Help your co’worker to finish his/her task and create value by reviewing the code as soon as possible.
+Help your co'worker to finish his/her task and create value by reviewing the code as soon as possible.

 # Shift-left code reviews - how to review sooner?